 In the summer, Shanghai is a little warmer than Sydney.
-Typically, the summer temperatures in Shanghai in July are around 28°C (83°F), and Sydney is about 23°C (73°F)in January.
+Typically, the summer temperatures in Shanghai in July average around 28°C (83°F), and Sydney averages at about 23°C (73°F)in January.

 People are often attracted to the plentiful sunshine in Sydney this time of the year.
 In Shanghai, it's very sunny this time of the year.
 Shanghai usually receives around the same amount of sunshine as Sydney during summer.
-At this time of the year, Shanghai gets 232 hours of sunny skies, while Sydney receives 236 hours of full sun.
+Shanghai gets 232 hours of sunny skies, while Sydney receives 236 hours of full sun in the summer.

 Sydney receives a lot of rain in the summer.
 Shanghai gets a good bit of rain this time of year.
 In July, Shanghai usually receives more rain than Sydneyin January.
-At this time of the year, Shanghai gets 128 mm (5 in) of rain, while Sydney receives 116 mm (4.6 in) of rain each month for the summer.
+Shanghai gets 128 mm (5 in) of rain, while Sydney receives 116 mm (4.6 in) of rain each month for the summer.

 In October, Shanghai is generally around the same temperature as Sydneyin April.
-Temperatures in Shanghai average around 19°C (65°F), and Sydney stays around 19°C (65°F).
+Daily temperatures in Shanghai average around 19°C (65°F), and Sydney fluctuates around 19°C (65°F).

 In the autumn, Shanghai often gets less sunshine than Sydneyin April.
 Shanghai gets 162 hours of sunny skies this time of year, while Sydney receives 195 hours of full sun.